Skip to main content

 "proxy"Legacy proxy wallet

 Both forward resolution (EOA -> wallet) and reverse resolution (wallet -> EOA) work for all wallet types.
+When both a Safe and deposit wallet exist, deposit wallet wins.

 How POLY_1271 signing works